-Kimball was a co-chair on the Monument Avenue Commission tasked with giving Richmond’s mayor recommendations on what do with the monuments about two years ago.
+Kimball was a co-chair on the Monument Avenue Commission tasked with giving Richmond’s mayor recommendations on what do with the monuments several years ago.

 There’s so much more to the history of the Lee Monument, including what it represents to different people.
 Learn more in Episode 6 of Season 3 in the How We Got Here podcast: